The Email subscriber receives messages from Notification Service topics and delivers emails via the SMTP protocol.

 - SMTP Password – If the SMTP server requires authentication, this is the user password.

 - Connection Security - The encryption mechanism used for the connection.

 - SSL/TLS: The connection uses Transport Layer Security (TLS), formerly Secure Sockets Layer (SSL), supported by most common SMTP e-mail servers.

 - StartTLS: An SSL/TLS connection with the e-mail server is initiated using the STARTTLS command.

 - Email To, Email Cc, Email Bcc - Corresponds to the To, CC, and BCC fields, respectively, in standard e-mail messages.
 Separate multiple recipients with commas.
 For example:

-- Email From – Corresponds to the "From" field in standard email messages.
-If users reply to the notification e-mail, it is directed to this address.
+- Email From – Corresponds to the From field in standard email messages, if users reply to the notification email message it will be directed to this email address.